aquila57/Utilities/README.md

 Hexadecimal_Dump - hexidecimal dump of a standard input file or block of memory.

+Random_Lists - Create random lists of letters and numbers.

 Scramble - Scramble the order of a list of text.